Belgrade to Sarajevo by bus and why breaking the journey in Tuzla makes sense

 Where to stay in Tuzla

 We stayed at the So&Sol Boutique Hotel in the centre of Tuzla, around a ten-minute walk from the Pannonica Salt Lakes, which are unique in the region.
-The welcome was exceptionally warm, and it made a very comfortable base for a short stay.
+The welcome was exceptionally warm.
+The hotel made a very comfortable base for a short stay.
 It’s somewhere I’d happily recommend.

 Tuzla to Sarajevo by bus

-The bus trip from Belgrade to Tuzla takes just over 3 hours, here’s the trip details.
+The bus trip from Belgrade to Tuzla takes just over 3 hours.
+Here are the trip details.

-- Buying Tickets: Tickets can be purchased online at Centrotrans Eurolines, there are buses every 1-2 hours, so a much more regular service than the first leg from Belgrade.
+- Buying Tickets: Tickets can be purchased online at Centrotrans Eurolines.
+There are buses every 1-2 hours, so the service is much more regular than the first leg from Belgrade.

-- Catching the Bus: We caught the bus frpm Tuzla main station.
-There was no repeat of the chaos of Belgrade and no demands to buy extra platform tickets either.
+- Catching the Bus: We took the bus from Tuzla Main Station.
+There was no repeat of the chaos in Belgrade, and no demands to buy additional platform tickets either.

-- Bus Journey including Border Crossing: The bus journey takes just over 3 hours in a comfortable air conditioned modern coach.
-The mountainous terrain is spectacular and a little sick enducing, to give you fair warning. especially the final dramatic descent as the bus descends into Sarajevo.
+- Bus Journey, including Border Crossing: The bus journey takes just over 3 hours on a comfortable, air-conditioned, modern coach.
+The mountainous terrain is spectacular and a little stomach-churning – to give you fair warning. especially the final dramatic descent as the bus descends into Sarajevo.

-- Wnere to get off: The bus arrives in Sarajevo central bus station, not the one on the eastern outskirts of the city and it’s walkable to the old city and there’s trolley buses close by too.
+- Where to get off: The bus arrives at Sarajevo central bus station, not the one on the eastern outskirts of the city.
+It’s a short walk to the centre.
+There are trolley buses close by, too.
 Individual tickets can be bought from the driver or in kiosks at the stop (remember to validate them on the bus).
 There are restaurants close to the bus station.
-Or alternatively go straight to the centre and head for Klopa, near the huge Serbian Orthodox Church of the Nativity and enjoy your first Sarajevo feast.
+Alternatively, go straight to the centre and head for Klopa, near the huge Church of the Nativity and enjoy your first Sarajevo feast.

 Visit Sarajevo